LitCommerce

 • Offer free trials, live demos, or interactive walkthroughs to let prospects experience your product firsthand.

-Key metrics to track: Engagement with case studies or demo videos, such as content downloads, free trial sign-ups, or demo bookings, retargeting ad conversions.
+Key metrics to track: Engagement with case studies or demo videos, such as content downloads, free trial sign-ups, or demo bookings, and retargeting ad conversions.

 Conversion stage